hokagedemehin/luvely-words/README.md

 # Celebrate Everyone 🎉🎊🥳 🥇🏆🥂🍾🍻

-Shared-moments allow you create a digital card for someone you care aabout and allow you and several other people to share your heart and good intentions towards that person
+Lyvely-Words allow you create a digital card for someone you care aabout and allow you and several other people to share your heart and good intentions towards that person

 ## ➕ Contributing